 - c.
-Direct Spending Earmarks - (1) From the aggregate amount of Discretionary funds (CFDA 93.575) and Disaster Relief funds (CFDA 93.489) provided for a year (with the exception of Disaster Relief funds used for construction or major renovation), state Lead Agencies, territory Lead Agencies, as well as those tribal Lead Agencies with allocations of at least \$250,000 must reserve funds for administrative costs (described in paragraph 3.a above, Administrative Earmark) and the minimum amount required for quality activities (described in paragraph 3.b above, Quality Spending Earmark). - (2) From the remainder, the Lead Agency must use not less than 70 percent to fund direct services.
-In addition, states and territories must spend not less than 70 percent of the mandatory and federal and state share of Matching funds (CFDA 93.596) to meet the needs of families who: (1) receive Temporary Assistance for Needy Families (TANF) assistance; (2) are attempting through work activities to transition off TANF; and (3) are at risk of becoming dependent on TANF (45 CFR section 98.50(e) and (f)).
+Direct Spending Earmarks - (1) From the aggregate amount of Discretionary funds (Assistance Listing 93.575) and Disaster Relief funds (Assistance Listing 93.489) provided for a year (with the exception of Disaster Relief funds used for construction or major renovation), state lead agencies, territory lead agencies, as well as those tribal lead agencies with allocations of at least \$250,000 must reserve funds for administrative costs (described in paragraph 3.a above, Administrative Earmark) and the minimum amount required for quality activities (described in paragraph 3.b above, Quality Spending Earmark). - (2) From the remainder, the Lead Agency must use not less than 70 percent to fund direct services.
+In addition, states and territories must spend not less than 70 percent of the mandatory and federal and state share of Matching funds (Assistance Listing 93.596) to meet the needs of families who: (1) receive TANF assistance; (2) are attempting through work activities to transition off TANF; and (3) are at risk of becoming dependent on TANF (45 CFR section 98.50(e) and (f)). - (3) Direct spending requirements do not apply to supplemental funds provided by the CARES Act (Pub.
+L. No. 116-136), the CRRSA Act (Pub.
+L. No. 116-260) and the ARP Act (Pub.
+L. No. 117-2).

-- 1. Discretionary Funds (CFDA 93.575) must be obligated by the end of the succeeding fiscal year after award and expended by the end of the third fiscal year after award (42 USC 9858h(c); 45 CFR section 98.60). - 2.
-Mandatory Funds (CFDA 93.596) for states must be obligated by the end of the fiscal year in which they are awarded if the state also requests Matching Funds (CFDA 93.596).
-If no Matching Funds are requested for the fiscal year, then the Mandatory Funds (CFDA 93.596) are available until liquidated (45 CFR section 98.60(d)).
+- 1. Discretionary Funds (Assistance Listing 93.575) must be obligated by the end of the succeeding fiscal year after award and expended by the end of the third fiscal year after award (42 USC 9858h(c); 45 CFR section 98.60). - 2.
+Mandatory Funds (Assistance Listing 93.596) for states must be obligated by the end of the fiscal year in which they are awarded if the state also requests Matching Funds (Assistance Listing 93.596).
+If no Matching Funds are requested for the fiscal year, then the Mandatory Funds (Assistance Listing 93.596) are available until liquidated (45 CFR section 98.60(d)). - 3.
+Mandatory Funds (Assistance Listing 93.596) for tribes must be obligated by the end of the succeeding fiscal year after award and liquidated by the end of the third fiscal year after award (45 CFR section 98.60(e)).

-- 3. Mandatory Funds (CFDA 93.596) for tribes must be obligated by the end of the succeeding fiscal year after award and liquidated by the end of the third fiscal year after award (45 CFR section 98.60(e)). - 4.
-Matching Funds (CFDA 93.596) must be obligated by the end of the fiscal year in which they are awarded and liquidated by the end of the succeeding fiscal year after award (45 CFR section 98.60(d)). - 5.
-Child Care Disaster Relief Funds (CFDA 93.489) not used for construction or renovation must be obligated by the end of the succeeding fiscal year after award, and expended by the end of the third fiscal year after award (Pub.
-L. 116-20). - 6.
-Child Care Disaster Relief Funds (CFDA 93.489) used for construction or renovation must be obligated by the end of the fourth fiscal year after award, and expended by the end of the fifth fiscal year after award (Pub.
-L. 116-20).
+- 4. Matching Funds (Assistance Listing 93.596) must be obligated by the end of the fiscal year in which they are awarded and liquidated by the end of the succeeding fiscal year after award (45 CFR section 98.60(d)). - 5.
+Child Care Disaster Relief Funds (Assistance Listing 93.489) not used for construction or renovation must be obligated by the end of the succeeding fiscal year after award and expended by the end of the third fiscal year after award (Pub.
+L. No. 116-20). - 6.
+Child Care Disaster Relief Funds (Assistance Listing 93.489) used for construction or renovation must be obligated by the end of the fourth fiscal year after award and expended by the end of the fifth fiscal year after award (Pub.
+L. No. 116-20).

-For example, availability periods for FY 2020 funds awarded on any date in FY 2020 (October 1, 2019 through September 30, 2020):Source ofObligation must Be
+For example, availability periods for grant year 2021 funds awarded on any date in FY 2021 (October 1, 2020 through September 30, 2021):